13 Logistic Regression

 lines(x,pred_probit, type='l')

-Outside of specific field, i.e. behavioral economics, the logistic function is much more popular of a choice compared to probit model.
-Besides that fact that is more intuitive to work with logit transform, it also has several nice properties when we deal with multiple classes (more then 2).
-Also, it is computationally easier then working with normal distributions.
+Outside of specific fields, i.e., behavioral economics, the logistic function is a much more popular choice compared to the probit model.
+Besides the fact that it is more intuitive to work with the logit transform, it also has several nice properties when we deal with multiple classes (more than 2).
+Also, it is computationally easier than working with normal distributions.
 The density function of the logit is very similar to the probit one.

 logitModel = glm(y~x, family=binomial(link="logit"))